GJB93/GJBot/README.md

  * !botinfo - Gives information about the bot, and links back to this GitHub page.
  * !test - Simple test command to confirm the bot is working, sends back test as a message
  * !motd - Returns the message of the day if it is set for the channel the command was sent in
- * !motd set <message> - Sets the message of the day to be the message given
+ * !motd set "message" - Sets the message of the day to be the message given
  * !motd delete - Deletes the message of the day currently set for the channel
  * !uptime - Returns the amount of time that a stream
  * !title - Returns the title of the stream